 While T4 connectors are gaining popularity in PV installations, they are not as widely adopted as Universal Solar Connectors, which remain the dominant choice in the industry.

 Tyco Solarlok connectors are specialised solar connectors manufactured by TE Connectivity (formerly Tyco Electronics).
 Solarlok connectors use a gender-neutral design, allowing any two connectors to mate without needing male and female components.

 They are compatible with various wire sizes and feature a locking mechanism for added safety.
 These connectors are well-regarded for their high-quality materials and durability.
 They also feature excellent resistance to environmental factors like UV radiation, extreme temperatures, and moisture.

-However, they are not as popular as MC4, so compatibility between components could be an issue.
+However, they are not as popular as Universal Solar Connectors, so compatibility between components could be an issue.
 Not all PV panels may be compatible with the Solarlok design.

 Radox connectors, manufactured by HUBER+SUHNER, are another type of solar connector commonly used in the photovoltaic industry.
 Radox connectors are known for their high performance, reliability, and durability in harsh environments.
 They can withstand high temperatures, UV radiation, and other extreme conditions.

 Radox connectors utilise a crimping technique to establish secure connections and are available in various types, including male and female configurations.